-Is It Springtime For Putin And Republicans?
+Is it Still Springtime For Putin And Republicans?

 But that didn't seem to bother Paul, who invited Kosachev and others to visit the U.S.A.

-Indeed, this sanction and other tokens of disapproval imposed on Russian officials in the past year have not seemed to bother anyone very much in this new era of good feeling between Putin and Trump.
+Indeed, this sanction and other tokens of disapproval imposed on Russian officials in the past year have not seemed to chill the enduring warmth between Putin and Trump.
 Paul carried a hand-written note from Trump to Putin on his trip.

 A recent Gallup Poll showed some 40 percent of Republicans, a plurality of the self-identified category, now regard Russia as an ally or at least as a country friendly to the United States.
-That is twice as many Republicans as expressed that view in 2104.
+That is double the percentage of Republicans who expressed that view to Gallup in 2014.

-One need not go far to find enthusiasts at any Trump rally who say they have no problem with Russians helping elect or re-elect President Trump so long as he fulfills his campaign promises to Americans such as themselves.
+One need not go far to find enthusiasts at any Trump rally who say they have no problem with Russians helping elect or re-elect him — so long as he fulfills his campaign promises to Americans such as themselves.
 Who cares?
 Countries interfere with the internal business of other countries all the time.

-All this is taking place nearly a month after Trump's joint appearance with his Russian counterpart, Vladimir Putin, last month in Helsinki.
-The furor over that performance had been expected to cool the administration's show of cozying up to the Kremlin, especially as Capitol Hill and American news media are still waiting to learn what transpired in the two leaders' two-hour tête-a-tête.
+Just after he took office in 2017, President Trump was asked on Fox News about Russian President Putin's reputation as a "killer."
+Trump shot back: "You think we're so innocent?"

+And the dominant image of America's posture toward the autocrat in Moscow is now the sight of the two presidents on stage in Helsinki last month for a news conference.
+Much of the world was shocked at their cordiality, at Trump's apparent acceptance of Putin's denials about 2016 election hacking and at Putin's open admission he had favored Trump's election.

 This week the U.S. did finally get around to issuing some new sanctions against the Russians for using a chemical agent (Novichok) to carry out an attack on foreign soil in violation of international law.
 The poisoning of a former Russian spy (Sergei Skripal) and his daughter in London in March had prompted widespread condemnation and sanctions from other countries.